 - Don’t try to rush the ganache.
 Read my post for details.

-- The cake is paired with some fairly strong flavours (dark chocolate, raspberry), but you could use a simple vanilla buttercream, cream cheese frosting, or whipped cream if you prefer!
+- The cake is paired with some fairly strong flavors (dark chocolate, raspberry), but you could use a simple vanilla buttercream, cream cheese frosting, or whipped cream if you prefer!

 - This cake can be made in three 6″ pans (as shown) or two 8″ pans.